How to Take Time Off of Work For Your Mental Health

-As a society, we have begun to make strides when discussing mental health and its impact on physical health, but there are still people who are afraid to take a mental health day.
+As a society, we have made strides when discussing mental health and its impact on physical health, but there are still people who are afraid to take time off of work for their mental health.

-Maybe you are experiencing your first brush with burnout, depression, or anxiety.
+Maybe you are experiencing your first brush with:

 The first thing you need to do is to recognize the symptoms and acknowledge what is happening.